mabunixda/node-red-contrib-nuki/README.md

 ## Installation

 ### Nuki Bridge API

-How to get your hardware bridge token (does not work for software bridges):
+How to get your hardware bridge token, which is a requirement for this node:

 * Call http://<bridge_ip>:<bridge_port>/auth from any browser in your network.
 The bridge turns on its LED.
 * Press the button of the bridge within 30 seconds.